Certificate in Postal Policy and Regulation for the Digital Era

 - Regulating the postal sector, including regulatory practice, universal access and service, cyber security and regulatory harmonisation

-Dates to be confirmed.
-To apply to be provisionally registered in this course, pending announcement of the dates, please complete and submit this online form.
+To apply to be registered in the 2020 Johannesburg offering of this course, please complete and submit this online form.

 These offerings will be provided on a demand basis.
-To request an offering in your country, contact Course Convenor Dr. Luci Abrahams on firstname.lastname@example.org
+To request an offering in your country, contact Course Convenor Dr. Luci Abrahams on firstname.lastname@example.org, cc: email@example.com